Research governance structures

-- Clinical Trials Sponsorship Committee has oversight of clinical trials involving the University, and is responsible for ensuring that the University fufils its legal duties as Sponsor or Co-Sponsor.
+- Clinical Trials Sponsorship Committee has oversight of clinical trials involving the University, and is responsible for ensuring that the University fulfils its legal duties as Sponsor or Co-Sponsor.

 - Research Priming Fund Committee is responsible for allocating the University's Research Priming and Strategic Capital Funds.

 - URC also receives reports from steering groups established as needed to oversee certain areas of business in greater detail.
-These currently include the Global Challenges Research Fund Steering Group, the Research Excellence Training Steering Group, and REF Strategy Group.
+These currently include the Global Challenges Research Fund Steering Group, and REF Strategy Group.